September 11, 2017

-What are some effective ways to get the most out of your team – whilst making sure employees feel they are valued in their role and appreciated for the work they do?
+What are some effective ways to get the most out of your team?
+Whilst making sure employees feel they are valued in their role and appreciated?

 A good Office Manager understands how important effective and appropriate delegation can be.

 Not only should they become masters at delegating tasks, but also encourage other members of staff to do the same.

 Delegation isn’t about dumping all the work you don’t want to do on someone junior to you, rather it’s about knowing which tasks you have time to tackle, which tasks need your input, and who the most appropriate person would be to delegate to.

 An organised office is one that runs smoothly.